valencik/mastersAPSC/documents/thesis/thesis.md

 For a particular selection of NSR data, it is useful to know the rankings for important data fields.
 For example, when a user searches an author on the application they are presented with a ranked list of their most frequent coauthors, keywords, and nuclides.
 This type of analysis can of course be applied to the whole dataset as well.
-Table {#tbl:prolific-authors} shows the authors with the highest count of NSR entries in the entire database.
+Table @tbl:prolific-authors shows the authors with the highest count of NSR entries in the entire database.

 Author              Number of Publications
 ------              ----------------------